Azure/azure-quickstart-templates/101-webapp-linux-django/GettingStarted.md

 The purpose of this ARM Template is **deploy a web app with Django** using a **web app**.

-But let's undertand a bit better how all this work.
+But let's understand a bit better how all this work.

 ## Overview